 5Thoroughly understand fees

 Before partnering with a payments company, make sure you know what you and your client are agreeing to — after you sign a contract and set up clients with a payment processor, it may be too late.
 Viscount says, “No one talks about a cancellation fee when they’re signing a new customer, but they can be subjective.”
 He says some companies are subjective when charging “liquidated damages,” deciding how much money they would have received if the contract wasn’t canceled.
 “They could decide it’s $4,000 — then it becomes a penalty.
 If service was poor or the company didn’t offer something, the customer should have the right to leave,” he comments.

 The bill from a payment processor may remind you of your cell phone bill — with a fee for the service and then a number of fees tacked on.
 Viscount advises asking for an explanation of each charge and then comparing bills from three companies to make sure they align.
 Viscount comments, “The U.S. market is so competitive.
 Everybody is going to the bottom with pricing to acquire the customer, and some companies are looking for other ways to get more profit and revenue back on the merchant.”

 6Stay PCI compliant

-Enixa Franceschi, Compliance Analyst, PCI DSS for EVO Payments, says there is a PCISSC QIR certification program for integrators and resellers.
+Enixa Franceschi, Premier ISV Relationship Manager – Integrated Payments for EVO Payments, says there is a PCISSC QIR certification program for integrators and resellers.
 “We assist our resellers with the documentation they need and help them register with PCISSC and the card brands where applicable,” she says.

 Viscount adds that developing expertise in this area will help keep payment card data and your clients’ systems safe.
 “There are many businesses that aren’t aware that they’re at risk,” he says.
 “It’s definitely a door-opener for MSPs.”